 In the wake of 9/11, the September 11th Victim Compensation Fund (VCF) was established to provide financial assistance for medical expenses and lost wages to those who were injured or made sick in the attacks or the response to the attacks, as well as to the families or personal representatives of those who died.

 The September 11th Victim Compensation Fund claims process is complex and not all applicants are deemed eligible or approved for compensation from the Fund.
 Others may be found eligible and approved for compensation, but the award amount may not be an amount they consider to be accurate based on their claim.
-Depending on the specifics of their case, September 11th Victim Compensation Fund claimants may submit an appeal or an amendment to their claim.
+Depending on the specifics of their case, September 11th Victim Compensation Fund claimants may submit a 9/11 VCF appeal or an amendment to their claim.

 The September 11th Victim Compensation Fund offers claimants an opportunity to appeal or amend their claim, if necessary.
 An appeal challenges the September 11th Victim Compensation Fund’s determination on the claim, while an amendment seeks to change the award based on new information.
 The appropriate option depends on the claimant’s specific situation.